Collection Tube Order of Draw

 - Blue tube for coagulation (Sodium Citrate)

-- Red or Yellow-Gold SST (Plain tube w/gel and clot activator additive)
+- Gold SST (Plain tube w/gel and clot activator additive)

 - Green and Dark Green (Heparin, with and without gel)

 - Lavender (EDTA)